Dooders/Dooders/docs/Dooder.md

 - A Dooder executes one Step every cycle
 - A Dooder will continue step after step until it reaches a terminal state (death)
-- Every Dooder will male a step during a cycle before the next cycle can start
+- Every Dooder will execute a step during each cycle before the next cycle can start
 - A step has specific phases of execution (React, Move, Act)
 - Each cycle without consuming Energy will add to it's hunger state, increasing the chance of starvation